sdatspun2/deprecation-header/draft.md

 ### Resource

-The key abstraction of information in {{REST}} is a resource.
+The key abstraction of information in {{REST}} is a URI-identified resource.
 Any information that can be named can be a resource: a document or image, a temporal service (e.g. "today's weather in San Francisco"), a collection of other resources, a non-virtual object (e.g. a person), and so on.
 A resource is a conceptual mapping to a set of entities, not the entity that corresponds to the mapping at any particular point in time.
 More precisely, a resource R is a temporally varying membership function `MR(t)`, that for time `t` maps to a set of entities, or values, that are equivalent.
 The values in the set may be resource representations and/or resource identifiers.

 # The Deprecation HTTP Response Header

+The Deprecation HTTP header allows a server to communicate to a client that the URI-identified resource involved in a request and/or response is deprecated.
+It could also provide information that the resource is deprecated since which version and optionally when it is expected to become unresponsive.

 ## Syntax

-    Deprecation: since=<date or version>; sunset=<date>;
+    Deprecation: <date or version>; sunset=<date>;

-To Erik, Mark: We could use Sunset header if it is going to be approved.
-Else we would use a key named `sunset` in addition to `since`.

 **Since**

-The value of `since` could be the resource (or API) version since when this resource was deprecated.
-For APIs, that use date-based versioning scheme, the value could be accordingly.
+The value of the header if present could be the version of the resource (or API) since when this resource was deprecated (or is planned to be deprecated).
+For APIs that use date-based versioning scheme, the value could be accordingly.

 Following example indicates that the resource in context has been deprecated since version `v2`.

-    Deprecation: since=v2
+    Deprecation: v2

-Following example shows that the resource in context is deprecated since 2018-11-08 (November 8, 2018).
+Following example shows that the resource in context is deprecated since version as of `2018-11-08` (November 8, 2018).
+Here it is assumed that versioning scheme used is based on date.

-    Deprecation: since=2018-11-08
+    Deprecation: 2018-11-08

 **Sunset (optional)**

 The value for `sunset` would be an HTTP-date timestamp, as defined in Section 7.1.1.1 of {{!RFC7231}}.
 This information provided as a hint allows a service to communicate the fact that a resource is expected to become unresponsive at a specific point in time.

 Following example indicates that the resource in context has been deprecated since version `v2` and sunset date for the deprecated version is Fri, 11 Nov 2020 23:59:59 GMT.

-	Deprecation: since=v2; sunset=Fri, 11 Nov 2020 23:59:59 GMT
+	Deprecation: v2; sunset=Fri, 11 Nov 2020 23:59:59 GMT

 ## Associated Link Header

-Link header as defined in {{!RFC8288}} could be used in addition to the Deprecation header to inform the applications about alternates to the deprecated resource as needed.
+`Link` header as defined in {{!RFC8288}} could be used in addition to the Deprecation header to inform the applications about alternates to the deprecated resource as needed.
 Following relationship types as defined in {{!RFC5988}} might be appropriate to use in such cases.

 * successor-version: Points to a resource containing the successor version. {{!RFC5829}}
 * latest-version: Points to a resource containing the latest (e.g., current) version. {{!RFC5829}}